dcgc/dcgc.io/_posts/2021-11-12-tac-prison.md

 Rating given by the customer at the end of a ticket is separated into three questions:

-- How was your experience?:
+- How was your experience?: typically it contains a biased deposition based on the feelings and emotion of the customer, coming from the customer's perceived  engineer's performance and the satisfaction he/she has based on the solution.

-- How knowledgeable was the support representative?:
+- How knowledgeable was the support representative?: regularly it is answered as "very knowledgable" or "yes" due to the lack of knowledge of the customer (product "gated" knowledge).

-- Would you recommend support to others?:
+- Would you recommend support to others?: If the ticket was solved successfully and customer is satisfied, yes.
+If the ticket was solved successfully and customer is not satisfied, no. If the ticket was closed and the issue was not solved because it does not have solution or is not an issue, and the customer is an asshole, no.

 ## Why I left